 What the Kykr didn't know was that the shadow energy they were using wasn't infinite at all.
 The shadow dimension was rapidly drained of its core binding energy, destabilizing it more and more until the point where it couldn't hold together.
 With insufficient binding energy, the dimension ripped itself apart and collapsed into a singularity.
 The force of the collapse smashing into itself rebounded the energy back out, exploding like a supernova.
 The searing energy of the collapse ripped through the Veil into Dunia.

 Every shadow power plant across the world acted like a conduit, leading the destructive force right into the hearts of the megacities and out into the wilderness around them.
 The entire world was ended in one cataclysmic event, leaving nothing but a toxic wasteland behind.

 With shadow power being either utterly destroyed or rendered inert after the Cataclysm, the technology of the modern world is virtually useless.
 Vehicles, house-hold machines, weapons.
 Everything rendered completely inert by the collapse of the shadow realm.
 The only place that still runs in technology is Fusion City, the megacity built as a publicity stunt for the new fusion power plant technology.

-The Cataclysm was a world-ending event that occured around a hundred years ago due to overuse of shadow energy.
+The Cataclysm was a world-ending event that occured in 2640 due to overuse of shadow energy.
 It lead to the collapse of the Shadow Realm, a neighboring dimension.
 The force of the collapse destroyed most of the world.